AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

-Specifying alignment for record types is so useful that in the first version of Ada there was no syntax to specify alignment for anything other than record types (via the obsolete "at mod" clause on record representation clauses).
+Specifying alignment for record types is so useful that in the first version of Ada there was no syntax to specify alignment for anything other than record types (via the obsolete :ada:`at mod` clause on record representation clauses).

-For that reason GNAT provides a pragma named Optimize_Alignment.
+For that reason GNAT provides a pragma named :ada:`Optimize_Alignment`.
 This is a configuration pragma that affects the compiler's choice of default alignments where no alignment is explicitly specified.
 There is a time/space trade-off in the selection of these values, as we've seen.